MultiverseLearningProducts/swe/src/mod3/wk1/day3.md

 ## 👨🏽‍🎓 Assignment

-Design what you think would be a good starting point for the data in our ordering system.
-Create your designs using UML.
-When you have finished you should upload your work [here](https://applied.whitehat.org.uk/mod/assign/view.php?id=7120&action=editsubmission).
+Design and represent the data model for one of the synoptic projects in a UML diagram.
+When you have finished you should upload your work [here](https://applied.multiverse.io/mod/assign/view.php?id=10720).

 [attendance log](https://platform.multiverse.io/apprentice/attendance-log/200)
 [main](/swe)|[prev](/swe/mod3/wk1/day2.html)|[next](/swe/mod3/wk1/day4.html)